darthcrypto87/Decerd-Poker-Series---Proposal/README.md

 **Qualification**

-My first idea is that people have to tweet about DCR under the hashtag #DecredPokerSeries hashtag if they want participate in a tournament.
+My first idea is that people have to tweet about DCR under the #DecredPokerSeries hashtag if they want participate in a tournament.

 We could now choose the most popular tweets, but I consider it unfair, as some people have more followers than others and can tweak the popularity of their tweet.